 But even he will tell you, “There’s only so many times you can fix something—after that, it’s time to replace it.”

-In 2015, with the help of consultants, the Abbey undertook undertaking a complete energy assessment of the main building, Saint Therese House, predates the Revolutionary War (and has had very little upgrading since).
-Saint Therese House is the residence for the monks, and includes the chapel and the St. James relic room.
-We have developed a comprehensive plan, which, when implemented, will reduce our utility costs by more than 30% and will include upgrades of our heating and cooling systems, as well as the replacing 150 windows and 8 doors with new energy efficient windows and doors.
+In 2015, with the help of consultants, the Abbey undertook a complete energy assessment of the main building, Saint Therese House.
+Saint Therese House predates the Revolutionary War (and has had very little upgrading since).
+It is the residence for the monks, and includes the chapel and the St. James relic room.
+We have developed a comprehensive plan, which, when implemented, will reduce our utility costs by more than 30% and will include upgrades of our heating and cooling systems, including the replacement of 140 windows and 8 doors with new energy efficient windows and doors.

-Although we are seeking to obtain some of the funding for our energy efficiency plan and other projects from foundation grants—especially those which promote ‘green’ energy – we need your assistance to complete it.
+Although we are seeking to obtain some of the funding for our energy efficiency plan and other projects from foundation grants—especially those which promote ‘green’ energy – we need your assistance to complete them.
+You can donate online here.

 Funds are needed for the following Capital Improvements projects: